ONSdigital/dp-zebedee-content/scripts/service-accounts/README.md

 Set up script for generating Zebedee service accounts.

 ### Service Accounts.
-Service accounts are how our API services authenticate inbound and "sign" outbound requests and identify the caller.
+Service accounts are how our API services authenticate inbound and "sign" outbound requests.
 Service account files are simple `.json` files containing an ID field - the service name (confusingly).
-The file name is a UUID which is the **service token value**.
+The file name is a UUID which is the **service token value** used to sign a request/identify the caller.

 #### Example Florence service account